 The local community was doing its best to develop an eco-tourism project.
 One of the buildings was set up for weaving.

-In fact, my visited coincided with a community shindig, brainstorming ways of attracting tourists to the area to trek, horse ride and cycle.
+In fact, my visited coincided with a community shindig – brainstorming session for attracting tourists to the area to trek, horse ride and cycle.
 Everyone was out in their Sunday poncho best.
 I was encouraged to spread the word…

 They also drew me a nice little map to supplement the topo I had, and help me on my way to Riobamba.

-I was shown which plant from the páramo would help settle my stomach – sompo seemed to be the name.
+And, to help my still poorly stomach, a plant was collected from the páramo and boiled up into a tea – sompo seemed to be the name.
 It’s supposed to help with altitude too.

-As dusk fell everyone wrapped up tight, swigged some dubious homebrew, hopped on their horses and galloped off across the plains, leaving me to my own devices in the refugio.
+As dusk fell everyone wrapped up tight, swigged some dubious homebrew (which I declined on this occasion), hopped on their horses and galloped off across the plains, leaving me to my own devices in the refugio.
 It was all very dramatic and beautiful, watching them disappear across the páramo.
 With electricity on tap, I made myself a cup of sompo tea and watched a movie on my laptop (-:

 The next day I was feeling stronger, so headed onwards.
 There’s Chimborazo to my right.

 Vicuña, the athletic siblings of the fluffier llamas.